Try it out: bookbinding

 - Identify grain direction in paper

-- Safely and correctly use basic bookbinding tools and materials
+- Recognise and correctly use basic bookbinding tools and materials

-- Make a single section binding in boards, and case in (attach the pamphlet to its cover)
+- Make a single section binding using pamphlet stitch.

 What level is the course and do I need any particular skills?